EMMT-Clone/TAO/docs/sharedobjects.md

 To avoid blocking other processes, an object should be locked during the shortest possible duration.

-For shared arrays which may be accessed in read only mode by several processes at the same time, additional rules apply to allow protected access by several processes while avoiding locking the array and preventing access to others.
+For shared arrays which may be accessed in read-only mode by several processes at the same time, additional rules apply to allow protected access by several processes while avoiding locking the array and preventing access to others.